Exploring the Power of 'skim' for Efficient File and Process Management (with examples)

 Explanation:

-, allowing you to select multiple files usingShift + Tab
+option, allowing the selection of multiple files usingShift + Tab

 .> path/to/file